Undertow: My Escape from the Fundamentalism and Cult Control of The Way International, Charlene L. Edge, Memoir, includes 31 photos

 “Charlene Edge writes with clarity and sensitivity.
 This memoir on her experiences in The Way International will help readers understand the subtleties and complexities of cultic groups.” —Michael D. Langone, PhD, Executive Director of the International Cultic Studies Association, Editor of Cultic Studies Review, Editor-in-Chief of ICSA Today, and Editor of Recovery from Cults: Help for Victims of Psychological and Spiritual Abuse

-When is Undertow coming out in an e-book?
 When and where is Charlene having a book event?
 Subscribe to blog posts in the sidebar to get this information & more.

 All she wanted was to know God and understand the Bible.